AP source: Deshaun Watson changes mind, joining Browns

 ESPN first reported Watson’s decision.

+Watson will receive a five-year, $230 million guaranteed contract, according to NFL Network.

-The Browns’ pursuit of Watson angered incumbent starter Baker Mayfield, who requested a trade.
-Cleveland turned down his demand before learning Watson had agreed to waive his no-trade clause and jump to the AFC North.
+The Browns’ public pursuit of Watson angered incumbent starter Baker Mayfield, who requested a trade.
+Cleveland turned down Mayfield’s demand before learning Watson had agreed to waive his no-trade clause and jump to the AFC North.

+Watson had also been courted by Atlanta, Carolina and New Orleans.
+Cleveland seemed to have the longest odds to get him, but he was intrigued by their talented roster, which includes star defensive end Myles Garrett and running back Nick Chubb.

+Cleveland’s pursuit of Watson must have been helped by the team signing free agent wide receiver Amari Cooper last week as well.

 More AP NFL: https://apnews.com/hub/nfl and https://apnews.com/hub/pro-32 and https://twitter.com/AP_NFL